coders-school/templates/module1/01-template-functions.md

 ```
 <!-- .element: class="fragment fade-in" -->

 Instead of `Type`, you can have any name you wish.
-Typically you will see just `T` as a typename, but it is better to have a longer name than only one character, especially, when there is more than only one template type.
+Typically you will see just `T` as a typename, but it is better to have a longer name than only one character, especially, when there is more than only one template parameter.
 Now, you can use this function like this:
 <!-- .element: class="fragment fade-in" -->

 ```c++